What This Article Covers

 - Those that want a high degree of functionality in labor management

-The consulting company Catalyst has a very good white paper on the topic entitled Comparison WM to EWM WhitePaper.pdf.
+The consulting company Catalyst has a very good white paper on EWM versus WM entitled Comparison WM to EWM WhitePaper. (this is not an endorsement of the company Catalyst, we have not idea if they offer good or bad consulting services).

-The book Selecting Software from WMS and ERP Providers provides an interesting quote, not just on EWM vs WM but on normal warehouse management systems vs. those designed from a 3PL perspective.
+The book Selecting Software from WMS and ERP Providers provides an interesting quote, not just on EWM versus WM but on normal warehouse management systems versus those designed from a 3PL perspective.

 - An organizational unit is the Supply Chain Unit for a EWM Warehouse Number